sreerag2460/siprix-voip-example/README.md

   - run these (flutter clean; flutter pub get) commands from siprix-voip-sdk => example folder
   - navigate through siprix_voip_sdk => example => lib => main.dart click the run before    main function(line 38)

+- First you are going to land in account screen.
+You can add add your account with clicking the Plus icon.
+You can add your server , extension, password etc. in add account screen

+- we can config our account features like codec, securemedia all those things are in add_account.dart

+- enable foreground mode in setting screen (android only)

+- logs are available in logs section

 ===============

 Siprix VoIP SDK plugin for embedding voice-over-IP (VoIP) audio/video calls based on SIP/RTP protocols into Flutter applications.